Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

 First, Mojo always uses SIMD operations for math operations, like + here (see § 4.4) Python completely works with references: z and i are reference to objects on the heap.
 In Mojo, z and i are just values on the stack with 64 bits that can be passed through registers.
 We don't need to look up an object on the heap via an address.

+>Note: The speedup in this example is extraordinarily huge (perhaps other factors play a role here??).
+The performance difference between Mojo and Python in more realistic programs usually lies between 1 and 3 orders of magnitude (10s - 1000s).

 ## 8.2 Running Python code in Mojo
+>Note: If you're having trouble executing the following programs, it probably means Mojo can't find Python on your machine.
+Refer to § 8.6

 To execute a Python expression, you can use the `evaluate` method:

 See `python1.mojo`: